 Ramps are not included in the scope of delivery.
-Different models are available at the accessories shop.
+Different models are available from accessory shops.

 To enable the vehicle to be parked on the level, ramps can be used for height compensation when the vehicle is parked on a hill or on uneven ground.